-"General Attorney."
+the following positions, as listed in the Position Classification Standard: "Trial Attorney," "Attorney-Adviser," "Attorney-Examiner," and "General Attorney."
 The "Attorney-Examiner" position describes non-ALJ adjudicators (e.g., administrative judges).
-From here forward, these positions will be referred to as "0905 attorney positions," in reference to the occupational code that the Office of Personnel Management (OPM) has assigned to these positions.
-Unless otherwise indicated, when this report refers to "federal hiring," "civil service hiring," "the civil service," or similar terms, it is referring specifically to positions whose hiring rules stem directly from Title 5 of the U.S. Code and the CFR.
+From here forward, these positions will be referred to as "0905 attorney positions," in reference to the occupational code that the Office of Personnel Management (OPM) has assigned to these positions.6 Unless otherwise indicated, when this report refers to "federal hiring," "civil service hiring," "the civil service," or similar terms, it is referring specifically to positions whose hiring rules stem directly from Title 5 of the U.S. Code and the CFR.

 This report is not intended to address hiring practices for non-0905 positions that are nonetheless held by attorneys, a fairly common occurrence in government.
 Such attorneys might include those in the Senior Executive Service, those in the Executive Schedule, those serving in agencies whose attorney hiring authority resides outside of Title 5, and those serving in competitive service positions, such as policy analysts and chief technology officers.
+Additionally, this report is not intended to address hiring practices for non-0905 positions in the excepted service.
 Nonetheless, any recommendations that can be gleaned from this report could apply more broadly than to hiring for 0905 attorneys.